Grants and waivers

 The Student Assistance Grant for Emergencies (SAGE) has been created for the purpose of providing quick-response emergency grants for short-term financial emergencies, enabling a student to remain in school, rather than being forced to take a leave of absence or drop out.
 The maximum amount is $500 per academic year and may be subject to change based on funding.
 If you are interested in applying for a SAGE grant, schedule an appointment with a One Stop counselor to complete the application.

-- American Indian Tuition Waiver
+- American Indian Tuition Waiver (application form)

 - Visually or Hearing Impaired Tuition Waiver/Assistance